Finlay-K/IA_Individual/README.md

 pip freeze > requirements.txt
 ```

 > **Note:** This captures *all installed packages*, including indirect ones.
 It's easy, but may include more than you expect.
+You may need to move some packages to requirements_deps.txt to maintain dependencies.

 #### Option 2: Using `uv` (recommended for curated dependencies)